 Compare the 98 Stoves on Ten Pound Backpack based on their weight, price and a few more features as well.

-What to look at when reviewing a portable camping stove.
+What to look for if you want a solid fuel camping stove.

 Fuel Types – As alluded to above there are several different kinds of solid fuel out there, and not all solid fuel stoves will be able to work with all of them.
 So it’s a good idea to make sure of what exact solid fuels your stove will work with.
 For the sake of versatility, the more you can use the better off you will be.

 Weight – Another important variable when it comes to a solid fuel camping stove is weight.
 Most of these kinds of camping stoves will weigh less, because you don’t need all of the complex equipment that goes in to regulating highly combustible fuels like propane.
 But even so, the difference between heavy and lightweight solid fuel stoves can be striking.

 Some of the best choices for a solid fuel camping stove.

 Vargo Titanium Hexagon - For burning a wide variety of solid fuels that you might find in the wilderness, the Hexagon is ideal.
 It will accommodate wood just as easily as it will pine cones, brush or whatever else you can get your hands on.
 It's a basic hexagon shaped piece of titanium, sloped inwards towards the top so that the heat is concentrated on the bottom of your pot, which sits on top.
 It even folds down when you're not using it.
 The whole thing weighs 4.1 ounces, or 116 grams.